ADVENTUREI think Okinawa is the best location for enjoying outdoor activities.

 The best months to visit Mayagusuku Falls are from November to March when the volume of the water increases and the waterfall is simply dynamic.
 Take a break from your busy life and experience something extraordinary in the mangroves, the trails, and at the waterfall.
 Immerse yourself in the rich nature, and feel your body and spirit detox from the everyday stress.

 Sima Mari Ashibi

 A business specializing in guided trekking tours on Iriomote Island for small groups of five to eight people.
 The trekking tour to Mayagusuku Falls is challenging, and starts with a notice that reaching the waterfall may not be possible, depending on the walking speed and physical conditions of the participants.
-The more challenging tours (like the trekking tour to Mayagusuku Falls) are conducted from mid-September to May to avoid heat exhaustion in the high humidity and temperatures of the tropical rainforest, and the guide will be carrying a satellite phone for the safety of the group.
-For people who are less physically confident, traveling with children, or just looking to enjoy a leisurely time, the company offers more relaxed tours for visitors to enjoy the amazing nature of Iriomote Island.
+The more challenging tours (like the trekking tour to Mayagusuku Falls) are conducted from mid-September to May to avoid heat exhaustion in the high humidity and temperatures of the tropical rainforest.
+The guide will be carrying a satellite phone for the safety of the group on these tours.
+For people who are less physically confident, traveling with children, or just looking to enjoy a leisurely time, the company also offers more relaxed tours for visitors to enjoy the amazing nature of Iriomote Island.